Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 ## Content store types {#cstypes}

-By default, Alfresco Content Services is configured to save files or content items in the File content store and orphaned files in the Deleted content store.
+By default, Content Services is configured to save files or content items in the File content store and orphaned files in the Deleted content store.
 Other content stores are also provided, which may be used in place of or in addition to the default stores.
-This information provides an overview on the File content store and additional content stores that you can use with Alfresco Content Services.
+This information provides an overview on the File content store and additional content stores that you can use with Content Services.

 ### File content store